A customer finds out they have an unauthorized transaction on their credit card.

-If, for example, the investigator can determine that the fraudulent purchase was made from an IP address in Australia, but the consumer has proof of being in Boise, Idaho at the time, that is strong evidence that the charge was indeed fraudulent.
+If, for example, the investigator can determine that the fraudulent purchase was made from an IP address in Australia, but the consumer has proof of being in Boise, Idaho, at the time, that’s strong evidence that the charge was indeed fraudulent.

 The question of who is liable for the fraudulent purchase depends on timing and type of credit card.

 3. Who Is Liable for Credit Card Fraud

 In many cases, the consumer won’t be on the hook for much.
 The Federal Fair Credit Billing Act protects consumers, stating that a card issuer can only hold a cardholder liable for up to $50 in fraudulent charges if the physical card is lost or stolen.
 If the card number is used but the cardholder is still in possession of the actual card, their liability is $0.